 WFRC has developed the Public Involvement Policy (PIP) to be used in the development and adoption of the RTP, TIP, and Unified Planning Work Program, as well as other plans and programs.
 The PIP encourages residents of the Wasatch Front region to participate in the transportation planning and decision-making process.

 The Limited English Proficiency (LEP) Plan outlines how to identify people who may need language assistance, the ways in which assistance may be provided, staff training that may be required, and how to notify LEP persons that assistance is available.

 WFRC seeks public review and comment on its Draft Public Participation Plan (PPP) and Draft LEP Plan, which, upon approval, will replace the current PIP and LEP Plan, respectively.
 The public comment period begins on March 18, 2019 and extends through May 3, 2019.
-Members of the public are asked to learn more and comment via email to Katie Gerard at email@example.com.
+Members of the public are asked to learn more and comment via e-mail to Katie Gerard-Nelson at firstname.lastname@example.org.
 Copies of the proposed documents are also available at WFRC’s office at 41 North Rio Grande Street, Salt Lake City, UT 84101.
-Questions may also be directed to Katie Gerard during business hours at (801) 363-4250 or via the contact information specified above.
+Questions may also be directed to Katie Gerard-Nelson during business hours at (801) 363-4250 or via the contact information specified above.